|What kind of insurance do I need for a car?|

 Auto liability insurance helps pay for lawsuits resulting from accidents.
 Many states require car owners to carry auto liability insurance.
-This generally provides your defense in court if a lawsuit arises from your car accident.
+This generally provides for your own defense in court if a lawsuit arises from your car accident.

 Make sure you report your medical expenses!
 The ultimate disaster would be an uninsured driver hitting a median or overpass and being unable to be helped due to medical expenses—or even worse, being sued by the other party.

 In states where medical payment benefits are offered by insurance carriers, you don’t need to provide sufficient evidence to use this coverage.
-Medical payment benefits generally vide for reimbursement for medical expenses you’re unable to cover through your insurance.
+Medical payment benefits generally provide for reimbursement for medical expenses you’re unable to cover through your own insurance.
 This allows you to pay for primary and preventive health services that may otherwise have been out of your pocket.